 Finally, based on the Facility location (light industrial development zone), EPA has concluded that continued operation of the Veolia Facility will not pose any significant risks to the local environment and wildlife.
-Accordingly, EPA has made a determination under the Endangered Species Act that management of PCB wastes at the Facility, as allowed in the Approval, "will not affect" any threatened or endangered species or critical habitat.
-EPA's determination can be found in Appendix B.
+Accordingly, EPA has made a "no affect determination" under the Endangered Species Act regarding the management of PCB wastes at the Facility, as allowed in the Approval.
+EPA's determination was updated based on a public comment received by a representative from the US Fish and Wildlife Services (USFWS) during the public comment period.
+EPA's revised determination can be found in Appendix B.